Sedona Schnebly: Naming of Sedona

-The Schnebly family tragedy
+Schnebly family tragedy

 On June 12, 1905, Sedona's five-year-old daughter Pearl was killed when she became tangled in the reins on her pony and she was trampled to death.
 They buried their daughter in their front yard and Sedona became very depressed.
 The Schneblys returned to Missouri in an effort to improve Sedona's health.

 Sedona's husband eventually decided that he would like to return to farming and the family moved to Boyero, Colorado.
 Their economic situation was a difficult one and T.C.'s health worsened.
 His medical doctor recommended that he should return to Arizona for health reasons and they did.

-Back in Sedona
+Return to Sedona

 In 1930, they moved to Phoenix and that same year returned to Sedona.
 There was nothing left of their homestead and they had no other choice than to rent a small one-room house on Jordan Road.
 T.C. helped Walter Jordan around the orchards and property.
 Sedona helped Ruth with the cleaning and cooking and care of the Jordans' three children.
 She also washed and ironed Civilian Conservation Corps boys' uniforms for 10 cents per shirt.

 Sedona Schnebly taught Bible at the American Sunday School and saved money to fund the building of a religious chapel.
 In 1950, the Wayside Chapel just off Highway 89A was completed and dedicated to Sedona Schnebly.
 Sedona was suffering from cancer and on November 13, 1950, she died.
 Her husband T.C. outlived her by almost four years, dying March 13, 1954.
 Both Sedona and T.C. are buried in Cooks Cedar Glade Cemetery off Airport Road.
 The remains of their daughter Pearl were also moved to Cooks Cedar Glade Cemetery.